Unity College Awarded $363,310 Distance Learning Grant

 This grant comes just as Unity College recently broke another enrollment record.
 The college now has 2,499 students attending courses online, in-person, or a mix of both.
 It’s that added accessibility over the past two years that has helped the college triple its enrollment.

-Construction on the first of Unity College’s HyFlex classrooms will be finished in the coming months, with courses launching in early spring.
+Construction on the first of Unity College’s HyFlex classrooms will be finished in the coming months, with courses launching in the fall.
 Members of the media can expect more details on those courses and programs, including Sustainable Aquaculture, Wasterwater Technician, and Veterinary Technician in the coming weeks.